 In accessibility, there are often different technical solutions to make the same type of content accessible.
 These solutions could be tested in a single rule; however, such a rule tends to be quite complex, making it difficult to understand and maintain.
 The ACT Rules Format solves this by providing two types of rules:

-Atomic rules describe how to test a specific type of solution.
-It contains a precise definition of what elements, nodes or other parts of a web page are to be tested, and when those elements are considered to fail the rule.
-These rules should be kept small and atomic.
-Meaning that atomic rules test a single "failure condition", and do so without using results from other rules.
+Atomic rules describe how to test for the existence of a specific accessibility feature.
+It contains a precise definition of what elements, nodes, or other parts of content are to be tested, and of their expected behavior.
+These rules test a single "failure condition", and do so without using results from other rules.

-Composed rules describe how results from atomic rules should be used to decide if an accessibility requirement was failed.
-If there are multiple failures necessary for an accessibility requirement to fail, each "type" of failure should be written as separate atomic rules and be aggregated by a composed rule.
+Composed rules describe how results from several atomic rules are used to assess conformance with an accessibility requirement.
+If there are multiple failure conditions to be tested to assess conformance with an accessibility requirement, each failure condition should be written as separate atomic rules and be aggregated by a composed rule.

 The separation between atomic rules and composed rules creates a division of responsibility.
-Atomic rules test if web content is correctly implemented in a particular solution.
-Composed rules test if a combination of pass outcomes from atomic rules is sufficient for an accessibility requirement not to fail.
+Atomic rules test if content correctly implements particular accessibility features.
+Composed rules aggregate a combination of atomic rules to assess conformance with an accessibility requirement.
 Not all atomic rules have to be part of a composed rule.
 Atomic rules only have to be part of a composed rule if failing that atomic rule does not directly fail Accessibility Requirements.
 An atomic rule MAY be part of multiple composed rules.

 A composed rule defines how the outcomes from its atomic rules are aggregated into a single outcome for each applicable test target.
 Note that atomic rules in a composed rule MAY have different applicability.
 Because of this, not every element applicable within the composed rule is tested by every atomic rule.
 Atomic rules MAY also be disabled during a test run due to accessibility support concerns.
 See Accessibility Support for details.